brockwc/intro-html-css-remote/README.md

 }
 ```

 We select the class using "dot notation".
 In other words, we will select all elements with the class of title and apply the same set of style rules to each.
+If 5 elements share this class, all 5 will inherit these style rules.
+Classes are powerful but they should be used intentionally.

 ### CSS is Hard

 See Peter Griffin GIF.

 ### Let's style it up
 The CSS pane of your codepen will have some prompts for which CSS rules go where.
-We'll build out as many as we have time for and will leave the rest up to you.
+We'll build out as many as we have time for and will leave the rest up to you!

 ## Conclusion
 There you have it!
 An Intro to HTML and CSS is really just scratching the surface of modern web development.
 In SEI, we'll have the time and space to go wider and deeper into each topic and on the other side you'll not only be able to write pages like this one in your sleep, you'll be able to do quite a bit more.
 Happy coding!